Zapper-fi/protocol/docs/api-intro/portfolio/token-balances.md

 ### Example Use Case: Wallet Holdings

 Let's say you are building a wallet and want users to be able to filter their tokens by chain.
 You would pass `address` for the user and `network` for the selected chain returning the `tokenBalances` object, with fields such as `address`, `network`, `balanceUSD`, `balance`, and `symbol`.
-Part of the response is show below:
+Part of the response is shown below:

 ```json